-11.7.
+12.7.
 Know Your Depositor

-- 11.7.1.
-The WSP shall comply with Know Your Depositor (KYD) Policy as prescribed by the Exchange from time to time. - 11.7.2.
-The Exchange and WSP shall at any point of time be able to identify the depositor of the goods deposited in registered warehouses, the owner of the deposited goods (in case the depositor is an agent of the actual owner), and also the actual beneficiary (in case the depositor and the beneficiary are different) of the deposited/stored commodities.
+- 12.7.1.
+The Clearing Corporation shall ensure that the WSP complies with Know Your Depositor (KYD) Policy as prescribed by the Clearing Corporation from time to time. - 12.7.2.
+The Clearing Corporation shall ensure that they and the WSP shall, at any point of time be able to identify the depositor of the goods deposited in registered warehouses, and the actual beneficiary (in case the depositor and the beneficiary are different) of the deposited/stored commodities.

-11.8.
+12.8.
 PAN requirement

-11.8.1.
-The exchanges shall ensure that the WSPs are under obligation to provide to the exchanges the details including PAN numbers of its Promoters, Promoter group entities, its holding / subsidiaries / associates and other related entities, persons 'acting in concert', Key Management Personnel at the time of accreditation and update the same on periodical basis as mandated by the exchanges and whenever any change is noted by WSP, in this regard.
+12.8.1.
+The Clearing Corporation shall ensure that the WSPs are under obligation to provide to it the details including PAN numbers of its Promoters,

+Promoter group entities, its holding / subsidiaries / associates and other related entities, persons 'acting in concert', Key Management Personnel, at the time of accreditation and update the same on periodical basis as mandated by the Clearing Corporation and whenever any change is noted by WSP, in this regard.

-11.9.
+12.9.
 Facilities & Infrastructure Requirement for WSP